jeffthomps/Alexa-Weather-Skill/README.md

 # Alexa-Weather-Skill
-This is an Alexa Skill to obtain the current weather condtions from a Wether Underground personal weather station.
+This is an Alexa Skill to obtain the current weather condtions from a Weather Underground personal weather station.